SinisaVukmirovic/FIGMA-Landing-Page-Design/README.md

 #### When draging and droping something in frame in Figma, make sure your mouse cursor is in the frame when you release the mouse button

+#### If you want to drag perfectly horisontal or vertical hold down SHIFT key while doing it.
+Also works for 15degrees step when rotating.

 ### Prototyping

 #### Animation type - smart animate is best to use when elements are doing multiple changes, moving, resizing, opacity...